mfdezgiro/final_project/README.md

 (EXAMPLE FILE AND FOLDER INCLUDED IN THE REPOSITORY) <br><br>

-Requirements: (READ CAREFULLY BEFORE USE) <br>
+Requirements: (READ CAREFULLY BEFORE USE) <br><br>
 The first argument:

 	input_file_query
 must be a single fasta or multifasta file containing the queries.
 This file must be included in the working directory. <br>
-	IMPORTANT NOTE: query ID must have ONLY 4 LETTERS (e.g mrcB) due to the internal processing of the files. <br>
+	IMPORTANT NOTE: query ID must have ONLY 4 LETTERS (e.g mrcB) due to the internal processing of the files. <br><br>
 The second argument:

 	input_folder_genbanks
 must be a single folder containing genbanks files.
-This folder must be included in the working directory. <br>
+This folder must be included in the working directory. <br><br>
 One extra file:

 	prosite.dat